aome510/hackernews-TUI/README.md

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
 It uses [HN Algolia APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

-### Why hackernews-TUI?

-If you are either

-- a Hacker News reader
-- a computer nerd who likes doing things on the terminal
-- a person who prefers navigating using the keyboard over a mouse

-This application is the right tool for you :muscle:

 ### Table of Contents

 - [Install](#install)